 Forte - Toronto Gay Men’s Chorus is one of Canada’s premier male choral ensembles with a membership proudly drawn from Toronto’s diverse LGTBQ+ community.

-Created by its 3 founding members in 1997, Forte has evolved through a range of performance styles and repertoires to our latest programming which includes annual Holiday and Pride-affiliated summer shows and an on-going cabaret series at Buddies in Bad Times.
-We’ve also appeared at a variety of community milestone events including the Candlelight AIDS Vigil, Pride and Remembrance Run, Toronto Pride Flag Raising Ceremony at City Hall, Inspire Awards, The Imperial Court of Toronto Coronation and the Toronto Mr. Leatherman competition.
+Created by our three founding members in 1997, Forte has evolved through a wide range of performance styles and repertoires; from show tunes and “choir-ogrpahy” to original and classical works.
+Today, our programming includes an exciting and challenging array of musical styles, presented in our annual Holiday and Pride-affiliated summer shows and our on-going Unzipped cabaret series at Buddies in Bad Times.
+We’ve also appeared at a variety of beloved LGBTQ+ community events include the Candlelight AIDS Vigil, Pride and Remembrance Run, Toronto Pride Flag Raising Ceremony at City Hall, Inspire Awards, Orlando/Pulse Nightclub Memorial, The Imperial Court of Toronto Coronation and the Toronto Mr. Leatherman competition.
 (What can we say?
 We like to get around.)

 Artistic Director Edward Connell